Craftcation 2024 Presenters

 So, whether you’re a seasoned artist or just starting your creative journey, join us for a Paint Your Pet Event.
 Let’s paint, create, and give back together, making a difference that resonates far and wide!

 Janet LeBlanc is an accountant, financial educator, and the founder of Paper + Spark.
-Since 2014, she’s been designing bookkeeping templates and educational content to help makers, handmade sellers and creative entrepreneurs get more confident about running the financial side of their business.
-She’s passionate about empowering more women to achieve their entrepreneurial dreams by more completely understanding their financial responsibilities as a business owner and actually feeling GOOD about their money.
+She lives in Greenville, South Carolina, with her husband and two kids.
+Since 2014, her mission has been to help makers, handmade sellers and creative entrepreneurs get more confident about running the financial side of their business.
+She’s passionate about empowering you to achieve your entrepreneurial dreams by more completely understanding the biz side of things so you can feel good about making money!

-Jennifer Priest is a prominent digital marketing strategist, educator, and Pinterest traffic expert specializing in helping online business owners get more results from the assets their business already has.
-Jennifer’s experience as an etsy shop owner, online course creator, blogger, influencer, and social media manager give her a unique understanding of the challenges of running and marketing a digital biz, which she brings to her work with bloggers and online businesses alike.
+Jennifer Priest is a prominent online marketing strategist, educator, and organic traffic expert at smartcreativesocial.com specializing in helping online business owners build organic revenue machines via search and email.
+Jennifer’s experience as an etsy shop owner, online course creator, blogger and influencer at Smartfundiy.com, and social media manager give her a unique understanding of the challenges of running and marketing a digital biz, which she brings to her work with bloggers and online businesses alike.

 JOAN GOODSPEED (She/HER)